ReactionMechanismGenerator/RMG-Py/documentation/source/users/input.rst

     temperatures(Tmin=(300.0,'K'), Tmax=(2000.0,'K'), count=8)

   MEASURE will automatically choose the intermediate temperatures based on the interpolation model you wish to fit.

-The latter approach is recommended.
+This is the recommended approach.

 An example of typical ``temperatures()`` and ``pressures()`` blocks is given below::